-Former students not enrolled at Great Lakes Christian College for two or more semesters must submit an Application for Re-Admission to the Office of Admissions for approval at least thirty days prior to the beginning of a semester in which re-admission is requested.
+Former students not enrolled at Great Lakes Christian College for two or more semesters must submit an Application for Re-Admission to the Office of Admissions for approval at least thirty days prior to the beginning of a semester in which readmission is requested.
 Re-admitted students will be under the catalog current at the time of re-admission.
-Students who have been academically suspended or dismissed must submit this form sixty days prior to the beginning of the semester.
 The Admissions Committee will review each request and notify applicants of their status within 14 days of receiving the application.